ksampher/ckan-tutorials/README.md

 # ckan-tutorials
-A collection of ckan tutorials by experts from Link Digital
+A collection of ckan tutorials by experts from Link Digital.

+Go and explore the Wiki page!